 Cyber attacks are becoming increasingly frequent and there is a real need to protect yourself and your clients from them.
+Failure to do so may result in substantial, financial and reputational damage.
 Are you equipped to deal with email scams and their consequences?
 Are your protocols for the remote access of servers sufficiently robust to protect confidential information?
 Do you have question about cyber security which you are reluctant to ask?

 This workshop, utilising the facilities at the Bell Gully Computer Lab, U of A, will cover, in a practical and hands-on way, the main security issues facing small to medium-sized practices and provide insights into the protections and solutions available.
 Take advantage of this unique opportunity to engage with experts in the field and raise any specific concerns and questions with the facilitators in confidence.